How to Clean Concrete Floors

 Concrete is a sturdy material for indoor and outdoor floors.
 It’s durable, easy-to-clean and fairly resistant to stains.
 Concrete does stain, though.
 It’s porous and will soak up dirt, spills and harbor mildew.
 Tough as concrete is, it will need a periodic scrubbing.
 Here’s how to clean concrete, both indoors and out.

 A power washer is the easiest way to clean concrete outdoors.
 You should be able to blast away dirt, mildew and grime in an afternoon.
 Rent one and read the instructions on how to use the machine before you start the project.
 Spray the patio surface with a detergent and use a stiff brush to scrub it into the concrete.
 Never use a metal-bristle brush.
 Metallic fibers can get trapped in the porous surface of the concrete and rust.
 Put on safety goggles and gloves.
 Turn on the pressure washer.
 Move the wand from one side, using the same motion as you would if you were mopping a floor.

 Want to know how to remove stains from concrete?
 There are several options.
-You can use bleach ammonia and other commercial solutions.
+You can use bleach, ammonia (Note: never mix the two) and other commercial solutions.
 For a natural solution to stubborn stains on interior concrete floors, mix flour and hydrogen peroxide into a paste the consistency of peanut butter.
 Spread it over the stained area.
 Let sit overnight.
 Then, scrape with a plastic-edged scraper tool.